-Battlefields and boardwalks, concerts and cuisines, tours and trends, meditative spaces and museum accounts are only part of what makes a city or a place a part of history.
+Battlefields and boardwalks, concerts and cuisines, tours and trends, meditative spaces, and museum accounts are only part of what makes a city or a place a part of history.
 Maybe Elvis performed there.
 Perhaps Dr. Martin Luther King, Jr. spoke there.
-Or one of the greatest decades, movements or messages got its start in the spot on which you now stand.
+Or one of the greatest decades, movements, or messages got its start in the spot on which you now stand.
 It’s more than a building or a monument.
-Sometimes, it’s the spirit of a space, the feeling of a moment or the heartbeat of a city that makes an area an historic place to visit.
+Sometimes, it’s the spirit of a space, the feeling of a moment, or the heartbeat of a city that makes an area a historic place to visit.

 1. Boston, Massachusetts